kevinjones557/Project-5-Repository/README.md

 ###### Message
 The Message class contains static methods used to handle messages sent by users on the server.
 It calls MetricManager, and is called in Server.

-###### MetricManager
-The MetricManager class contains static methods used to handle user metrics and writing and changing files accordingly.
-It calls FileManager and is called in Message.

 ###### Blocking
 The Blocking class contains static methods used to get and edit data regarding Blocking features.